-Smoking can seriously harm the kidneys in a number of ways.
+Smoking can seriously harm the kidneys in several ways.

-It can increase your risk of developing some kidney cancers, damage your heart and blood vessels (cardiovascular system) leading to poor blood flow to the kidneys and causing kidney damage over time.
+It can increase your risk of developing some kidney cancers, damage your heart and blood vessels (cardiovascular system) leading to poor blood flow to the kidneys and causing kidney damage.

 9. You’re an Alcoholic